ranaswe2/Entertainment-Rental-Shop/README.md

 ![ERS](/images/user_signup1.png "ERS") </br>

-After clicking the Sign Up button, server check your information.
+After clicking the Sign Up button, system check your information.
 If all are correct, then you will see a pop-up message </br>

 ![ERS](/images/user_signup2.png "ERS") </br>